- Bingo (1976), Lottery (1992), Video Lottery (2013)

 Despite the fact that there are no Georgia casinos, there are other options players can use.
 Georgia casino gamblers can go to either of the two Cherokee casinos in the North Carolina Appalachian Mountains or drive to Mississippi or Florida.
-Another options is to take a cruise ship from an Atlantic Ocean port, where casino games can be played once the ship hits international waters.
-Use our Georgia casinos map of services to find business that offer cruise ship casinos and gambling rentals.
+Another option is to take a cruise ship from an Atlantic Ocean port, where casino games can be played once the ship hits international waters.
+Use our Georgia casinos map of services to find a business that offers cruise ship casinos and gambling rentals.

 Paying Gambling Taxes in Georgia